Not “Just the Blues”

 If you don’t have insurance or can’t afford treatment, your community may have publicly-funded mental health centers or programs that charge you according to what you can afford to pay.
 Some mental health professionals in private practice also work on a sliding-fee basis.
 University or teaching medical centers can be a source of low-cost or free treatment services.
 Many publicly-funded entities have waiting lists or other barriers to treatment.
 If you have trouble accessing treatment, contact your local mental health association or MHA for assistance.
 You can enjoy your life again!
 With proper diagnosis and treatment, clinical depression can be overcome.

-Click here to read the story of John Head, an African American from Atlanta who suffered from depression, and how he found healing in an African American community.
+Click here to read the story of John Head, a Black man from Atlanta who suffered from depression, and how he found healing in a Black community.

 Phone (800) 273-TALK (8255)